A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Acknowledgments

-The authors acknowledge the following computational facilities for providing computational resources and technical support that have contributed to the results reported within this publication: \begin{enumerate} \item The Office of Research Computing at Brigham Young University.
-URL: \url{https://rc.byu.edu}. \item The Center for Scientific Computing (CSC), which administrated funds from the National Science Foundation (CNS-1725797) for the purchase of computational facilities.
-The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR 1720256) at UC Santa Barbara.
-URL: \url{https://csc.cnsi.ucsb.edu}. \end{enumerate}
+The authors acknowledge the following facilities for providing computational resources and technical support that have contributed to the results reported in this publication: \begin{enumerate} \item The Office of Research Computing at Brigham Young University.
+URL: \url{https://rc.byu.edu}. \item Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
+The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR 2308708) at UC Santa Barbara. \item Data were provided [in part] by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.